Vladiuse/vetted-automation/README.md

    To make recruiter active, set column `Is Active` to 1, to make not active - 0.
    To add new recruiter just add new row with name and active status.
 3. Configure clinicians state.
-   If you want create conversation only with user in some state, set variable `LICENSE_STATE_SEARCH` in .env file.
+   If you want create conversation only with user in some state, set variable `PREFERRED_TRAVEL_STATE` in .env file.
-   For example if you need Alaska - LICENSE_STATE_SEARCH=AL, to set search on several states - LICENSE_STATE_SEARCH=OK,PA for Oklahoma and Pennsylvania.
+   For example if you need Alaska - PREFERRED_TRAVEL_STATE=AL, to set search on several states - PREFERRED_TRAVEL_STATE=OK,PA for Oklahoma and Pennsylvania.
-   For searching in all states, leave it blank LICENSE_STATE_SEARCH=
+   For searching in all states, leave it blank PREFERRED_TRAVEL_STATE=

 ### Usage